NikitaKonkov/ASCIILATOR_CPP_WINAPI/core/window/WINDOW.md

 Functions in `window.hpp` (short signatures and behavior):

+**Basic Window Management:**
 - void InitializeRawInput();
   - Ensures the window exists and registers for RAWINPUT mouse events (RIDEV_INPUTSINK).

 - void GetDeltaPosition(unsigned long *x, unsigned long *y);
   - Reads accumulated mouse delta (signed values stored into unsigned args) and resets internal deltas to zero.
   - NOTE: this clears the internal counters.

 - void SetDeltaPosition(unsigned long x, unsigned long y);
   - Overwrites the internal delta counters.

 - bool InitiatelizeWindow();
   - Creates the window if needed and returns true when a valid HWND exists.

 - void SetWindowTitle(const char* title);
   - UTF-8 -> UTF-16 conversion helper used to update the window title.

 - void SetWindowSize(int width, int height);
   - Updates desired client size and resizes the window accordingly.

 - bool CreateTextWindow();
   - Ensures the `EDIT` child control is created and visible.

 - void PrintToWindow(const char* format, ...);
   - Writes formatted text to the edit control.
   - Current implementation REPLACES the internal text buffer with the formatted string (no append).

 - void ClearWindow();
   - Clears internal text buffer and resets the edit control text to empty.

 - void MoveCursorInWindow(int x, int y);
   - Minimal caret movement helper: sets focus and moves selection to the end.
 Not an exact (x,y) mapping.

 - void CloseWindow();
   - Destroys the window and releases handles.

+**High-Level Thread Management Functions (NEW):**
+- bool SetupWindow(int width, int height, const char* title);
+  - One-call setup: sets size, creates window, creates text control, sets title, initializes raw input.
+  - Returns true on success.

+- void RunWindowThread();
+  - Complete window thread main loop with message pumping, ESC handling, mouse delta updates, and heartbeat.
+  - Runs until window should close.

+- void RunWindowThread(volatile bool* globalExitFlag);
+  - Same as above but coordinates with a global exit flag for multi-threaded applications.
+  - Sets the flag to true when exiting due to ESC or window close.

+- void ProcessWindowMessages();
+  - Pumps window messages (PeekMessage/TranslateMessage/DispatchMessage loop).

+- void UpdateMouseDelta();
+  - Reads mouse delta and prints it to the window if non-zero.

+- void PrintHeartbeat();
+  - Prints a heartbeat message to the window.

-- Accessors: HWND GetWindowHandle(), bool ShouldClose(), void SetShouldClose(bool)
+- Accessors: HWND GetWindowHandle(), bool ShouldClose(), void SetShouldClose(bool)Important implementation details

-Important implementation details
 --------------------------------

 - Window class registration: `RegisterClassIfNeeded()` registers `kWndClassName` with a `StaticWndProc` that forwards to the instance `WndProc` using GWLP_USERDATA.
 This allows multiple WindowManager instances if desired.